Looking for an A3 Problem Solving Template?

 Developing an A3 requires you to do some research to find out what exactly the basic problem and current situation is.
 Following the A3 steps ensures you keep on track to reach your goal of solving the problem.
 And that's where templates can be handy.
 The template is a guide to make sure you've covered all your bases.
 An A3 template can be a training tool to help you understand the A3 process.
 What are the steps?
 What information do you need?
 What is important and what can you leave for later?

-Also, if you save the dates and times of past situations and and problems.
-You will be able to look back to
+Also, if you have a record of past situations and and problems, you'll be able to look back to

 see how you were able to solve these issues using the A3 templates and similar problem solving techniques you may have tried in the past.